Hanzerik307/arma-reforger-stuff/server-install-howto.md

   -autoShutdown
 ```

-You will notice I use the $HOME environmental variable in these examples.
+A note on how I set that start script up; to remove a startup parameter, remove the line and the trailing `\`.
+The last parameter will not have a trailing `\`, and you'll need to keep the spacing correct or it won't work.
+You will also notice I use the $HOME environmental variable in these examples.
 You can see what your path would be in a terminal by typing `echo $HOME`.
 It should come back with something like `/home/<username>`.
 As long as you are starting everything as your user, $HOME should work in the scripts.
 Otherwise use absolute paths like `/home/<username>/arma`.

 # Setting up the Server